 Funding for First Nations kindergarten to grade 12 education

 Indigenous Services Canada (ISC) provides funding support for eligible students who are 4 to 21 years of age, ordinarily live on reserve, and are enrolled in and attending an eligible elementary or secondary program.
-The majority are First Nation students.
-However, certain non-First Nation students are also included.
+The majority are First Nations students.
+However, certain non-First Nations students are also included.

-Funding is provided directly to First Nations and organizations designated by First Nations that are responsible for managing and delivering education programs and services including tribal councils, First Nation education organizations, and First Nation school systems.
+Funding is provided directly to First Nations and organizations designated by First Nations that are responsible for managing and delivering education programs and services including tribal councils, First Nations education organizations, and First Nations school systems.
 ISC also delivers services directly to seven federally-operated schools.